On Competitive Analysis for Polling Systems: Introduction

-The above is actually an example of the general polling system.
-In such a system, job arrivals are arbitrary, workload of each job is revealed deterministically upon arrival, and a setup time occurs when the server switches from one queue to another.
-We call such a polling system `general' mainly because we do not impose any stochastic assumptions on job arrivals or service times.
-Polling system was firstly introduced in 1970's and it is one of the most important system in queueing literature due to its wide application \cite{levy1990polling,van2012polling,boon2012delays,miculescu2019polling}.
-There are practical needs for studying the polling system with general settings as in many cases, job processing requirements and arrivals are unpredictable and could be in any pattern.
-Besides 3D printing, many other examples of such a general polling system can be found in computer-communication systems, reconfigurable smart manufacturing systems and smart traffic systems \cite{levy1990polling,boon2011applications,miculescu2019polling}, where arrivals could be arbitrary and service time gets revealed upon job's arrival.
-Having a scheduling policy that works well in such general settings could prevent the system from performing erratically when rare events occur.
-Knowing the worst case performance of a policy also aids in designing reliable systems.
-There are also needs from theory for studying the polling system with general settings.
-Most of the previous works model the polling system from a stochastic standpoint by assuming certain distributions for arrival, service and switching processes.
-As a consequence, these works are limited in describing the average performance of certain polling systems that rely on specific stochastic assumptions.
+In addition to 3D printing, many other examples of such a general polling system can be found in computer-communication systems, reconfigurable smart manufacturing systems and smart traffic systems \cite{levy1990polling,boon2011applications,miculescu2019polling,van2012polling,boon2012delays}.
+In such systems, job arrivals are arbitrary, processing times of jobs are revealed deterministically upon arrival, and a setup time occurs when the server switches from one queue to another.
+We call such a polling system ``general'' mainly because we do not impose any stochastic assumptions on job arrivals or service times.
+Having a scheduling policy that works well in such a general setting could prevent the system from performing erratically when rare events occur.
+Knowing the worst-case performance of a policy also aids in designing reliable systems.
 There are very few studies discussing the optimal policies or online scheduling algorithms for the polling system without stochastic assumptions due to the complexity of analysis \cite{vishnevskii2006mathematical}.
-It is still unknown if those scheduling policies designed for specific polling systems work well in the general settings.
-In our paper, we study the polling system from an online optimization perspective and perform worst case analysis for the generic polling system that does not rely on any stochastic assumptions for arrival, service or switching processes.
-More specifically, we consider a completion time minimization problem in such a polling system and obtain the worst case performance (i.e., competitive ratios) of several widely used scheduling policies with known average performance, such as Gittins Index Policy, Stochastic Largest Queue (SLQ) as well as cyclic exhaustive and gated policies.
-Our work also bridges the scheduling and queueing communities by showing that some queueing policies that work well under stochastic assumptions also work well in the general scheduling settings.
-In this work we, for the first time, provide conditions for existence of constant competitive ratios for online policies in polling systems.
-Moreover, we suggest a mixed strategy in this paper that works well under practical scenarios.
+It is still unknown if those scheduling policies designed for specific polling systems work well in the general setting.
+In our paper, we study completion time minimization for the general polling system from an online optimization perspective and obtain the worst-case performance (i.e., the competitive ratios) of several widely used scheduling policies with known long-run average waiting time performance, such as cyclic exhaustive and gated policies.
+We also, for the first time, provide conditions for the existence of constant competitive ratios for online policies in polling systems.
+Our work bridges the scheduling and queueing communities by showing that some queueing policies that work well under stochastic assumptions also work well in the general scheduling setting.